aalka061/mySpendings/README.md

 - Show a modal that respect the softkeyboard insets
 - Render content based on device platform using Platform class from dart:io

+### Widget & Flutter interanls
+- Widget tree, element tree and render tree
+- How flutter rebuilds and repaints the screen
+- How flutter executes build